Cycles vs OpenRouter: Runtime Authority vs Routing with Guardrails

 | Credit management | OpenRouter |

 OpenRouter selects the model and provider.
-Cycles decides whether the action should happen at all.
-They're complementary, not competing.
+Cycles decides whether the configured budget can cover the submitted action estimate.
+The host makes and enforces the broader authorization decision.
+The layers are complementary, not competing.

 What Cycles does not do